CKrawczyk/dapc-react/README.md

 Background image for the site.

 ## app/lib/spell_icons/spl_ico_*.png
-Spell icons taken from Dragon Age: Origins via the game's official mod tools.
+108 spell icons taken from Dragon Age: Origins and Dragon Age: Awakening via the game's official mod tools.
+For spells that are not from either game appropriate icons were found from the other icons in those games.

 TODO:
 - enter spell info